What is a Rangefinder?

 Rangefinders used in hunting assist participants in archery and rifle hunts.
 They come with a variety of features to enhance accuracy depending on the type of hunt and the other equipment used.

-Rangefinders used for archery will be different from those used with rifle hunting or other firearms as the needs are significantly different.
+Rangefinders used for archery will be different from those used for rifle hunting or other firearms as the needs are significantly different.
 Rangefinders used in archery will need to factor in the wind and angle as they relate to the shot.
 Those used for firearms will have to be easy to carry and use while still operating the weapon.

 Due to the fact that there are so many varieties of rangefinders, the user should be certain as to which type is needed for his or her activities.